Last updated: 12 July 2024

 In managing an outbreak of respiratory disease, on a cruise ship, the following should be considered:

-• Encourage crew and passengers to promptly report ILI to the ship's medical clinic
+• encourage crew and passengers to promptly report ILI to the ship's medical clinic

-• Isolate infectious passengers and crew who meet the clinical case criteria for ILI, in single cabins, wherever possible (see Section 2 The disease)
+• isolate infectious passengers and crew who meet the clinical case criteria for ILI, in single cabins, wherever possible (see Section 2 The disease)

-• waste disposal information, self-isolation), hand hygiene, and environmental cleaning to reduce transmission
+• implement measures to facilitate good respiratory hygiene (tissues, fact sheets, cough etiquette, waste disposal information, self-isolation), hand hygiene, and environmental cleaning to reduce transmission

-• On leaving the ship, advise passengers with ILI to voluntarily isolate themselves while infectious, and seek medical advice if required
+• on leaving the ship, advise passengers with ILI to voluntarily isolate themselves while infectious, and seek medical advice if required

-• No restrictions are placed upon well contacts.
+• no restrictions are placed upon well contacts.

 NSW specific influenza guidance